-State-Funded Treatment Centers: Affordable Options for Addiction Recovery
+State-Funded Rehab: Affordable Options For Addiction Recovery

-Who Qualifies for State-Funded Drug Rehabilitation?
+Who Qualifies For State-Funded Drug Rehabilitation?

 To this end, SAMHSA has a Directory of Single State Agencies for Substance Abuse Services that is an excellent resource.
 The SSA Directory has a state-wise list of mental health and substance abuse service agencies with their address, phone number, e-mail, and website.

 In general, the basic requirements to qualify for addiction services at these state-funded agencies include proof of: